SFU-CMPT-201/a7-pub/README.md

 regarding `heap-use-after-free`.

 This is a contrived example to just demonstrate the problem.
-However, it is not difficult to imagine a scenario where you pass a buffer to a function, and the function deallocates the buffer by mistake.
+However, it is not difficult to imagine a scenario where you pass a buffer to a function, and the function deallocates the buffer either by mistake or as part of its normal execution.
 When the function returns, you might still use the buffer without realizing that the buffer has been freed.
+(Again, it is generally not a good idea to distribute the buffer management responsibility across different functions.)

 You can easily come up with simple examples of double free and null pointer dereference to experiment with those problems and see if our linters and sanitizers can detect those problems.
 You